ybtre/Portf/content/en/posts/GameplayMechanic_Unreal.md

 - OnOverlapBegin Delegate function that handles spawning particles

 #### Explosive “Pickup”
 When the player interacts with the explosive, the player takes damage.
 Damage function is called OnOverlapBegin and is using a custom DecreaseHealth() function instead of using the provided apply/take damage functions by UGameplayStatistics.
 After the damage to the player has been dealt the object is destroyed.

 #### Health Potion Pickup
 Functionally very similar to the Explosive, but instead of dealing damage in the OnOverlapBegin delegate, it gets the player’s current Health and adds the healing amount to it using the player SetCurrentHealth() function.

 #### Mana Potion Pickup
 The same as the Health Potion Pickup, but instead of getting the player’s current Health, it gets the player’s current Mana and adds the Mana potion amount to it using the player’s SetCurrentMana() function

 #### Mana Regen Buff Pickup
 This pickup changes the player’s Mana status enum state using the SetManaStatus() function in the OnOverlapBegin() delegate.
 That changes the state of the player’s mana regen from the normal passive amount to 5 times the passive amount for 2 seconds.
 When that period runs out, the player’s mana status is changed back to normal.
-All of that is controlled in the player class
+All of that is controlled in the player class.

 ### Enemy

 Description:
 A basic enemy used to test spells dealing damage, as well as the player taking damage.
 Poor bear has sacrificed many lives for the greater cause of testing the developer’s mechanics.

 Requirements:
 1. The Enemy has an Aggro range, when the player enters it, the enemy starts chasing